 Some operations of Bombardier are conducted under agreements, which allow the Corporation to use certain technical data and information related to products or technologies developed by others.
-The most important of these agreements was signed on December 22, 1986, with Cartierville Financial Corporation Inc. ("CFC"), a wholly owned subsidiary of Canada Development Investment Corporation, in turn wholly owned by the Canadian federal government, under which Canadair Limited obtained a license granting it the exclusive and absolute right to use and exploit the technology related to the design of the Challenger aircraft and to use and incorporate this technology in the manufacture, development, testing, sale, distribution, maintenance and support of Challenger aircraft and any other related product worldwide.
-The initial term of the agreement is 21 years; however, the Corporation (as successor in interest to Canadair Limited) has an option to renew this agreement for three additional consecutive periods of 21 years.
+The most important of these agreements was signed on December 22, 1986 (the "CFC Agreement"), with Cartierville Financial Corporation Inc. ("CFC"), a wholly owned subsidiary of Canada Development Investment Corporation, in turn wholly owned by the Canadian federal government, under which Canadair Limited obtained a license granting it the exclusive and absolute right to use and exploit the technology related to the design of the Challenger aircraft and to use and incorporate this technology in the manufacture, development, testing, sale, distribution, maintenance and support of Challenger aircraft and any other related product worldwide.
+The initial term of the CFC Agreement was 21 years; however, the Corporation (as successor in interest to Canadair Limited) had the option to renew the CFC Agreement for three additional consecutive periods of 21 years each.
 The first of such options was exercised during the 2007 fiscal year.
-In consideration of the rights thus granted to it, the Corporation paid CFC a lump sum of Cdn \$20 million in 1988, less an amount equal to certain royalties paid, in lieu of the royalties provided for under the agreement.
+In consideration of the rights thus granted to it, the Corporation paid CFC a lump sum of Cdn \$20 million in 1988, less an amount equal to certain royalties paid, in lieu of the royalties provided for under the CFC Agreement.